 The security policy aims to ensure that all agents are aware of their responsibilities and they are chosen because of their suitability for the responsibilities allocated to them.
 This principle avoids the risk of error or incorrect use of the organisation’s property.

 To this effect, the organisation must ensure that it mentions security-related responsibilities in job descriptions.
 The candidates, especially for sensitive posts, are chosen to consider this element.
 The chosen candidates are asked to sign an agreement on their security-related roles and responsibilities.

 The aim of the security policy is to ensure each agent is aware of:

 The security policy encourages each agent to receive the appropriate training and qualifications.
 In particular, users must:

 The provisions of the disciplinary procedure on the general employee status are applicable in the event of a violation of the security policy rules.

-The purpose of the security policy is to ensure that the actors who are leaving the organisation or changing post follow a formal procedure.
+It is also the purpose of the security policy to ensure that the actors who are leaving the organisation or changing post follow a formal procedure.
 In particular, the actors must return all of the organisation’s equipment, their access must be withdrawn and they must be made aware of their responsibilities that remain applicable after their employment contract has ended, e.g. the obligation to respect confidentiality.

 Each member of the “organisation” must report the following observations to their direct manager, to the IT manager, or the management board: